 This procedure involves injection of special foam into your venous system.
-The foam causes scars on the veins and this seals them.
+The foam causes scars on the veins and, as a result, this seals them up.
 The injection of the foam is guided by an ultra sound scan.
 Using this procedure, you can treat a number of veins in one session.
 After the treatment, you may have to wear compression stockings or bandages for about a week as the veins disappear.

 Ligation and Stripping